devonorourke/tidybug/docs/database_construction.md

 We'll use this dataset for one final purpose prior to converting into the appropriate QIIME format- clustering this dereplicated set.

 ## Clustering data
 I wanted to understand how clustering databases prior to classification can reduce taxonomic information in a dataset.
-I suspect the motivation behind this approach is partly due to improving computational speed (fewer sequences means faster searching) while reducing computing hardware (smaller datasets require less memory to compute and less disk space to write to), as well as a biological inclination that clustering sequences with similar sequence identities produces fewer unique sequence variants the resulting dataset can contain.
+I suspect the motivation behind those using this approach is partly due to improving computational speed (fewer sequences means faster searching) while reducing computing hardware (smaller datasets require less memory to compute and less disk space to write to), as well as a biological inclination that clustering sequences with similar sequence identities produces fewer unique sequence variants the resulting dataset can contain.
 The former argument is certainly important if you want to do this work on a laptop, but not a necessity with the nearly ubiquitous and cheap access to cloud computing resources.
 The latter argument is just unnecessary - if computing resources are no issue, we shouldn't cluster before hand - we should cluster after the fact if so desired because you can't do the reverse if your database is clustered to begin with.

 We'll cluster at 99%, 97%, and 95%; this command produces three output fasta files, one per cluster %id:
 ```